Learn how to streamline your translation workflow -

 Create a master based on master A

-Apply new master page
+Apply new parent page

 Select Apply Master to Pages…

-Delete a master page
+Delete a parent page

 Delete an InDesign master Page

-You should insert your page numbers in the master page and in a proper layer.
+You should insert your page numbers in the parent page and in a proper layer.
 I wrote a tutorial that is dedicated to page numbers.
 You should definitely check it out to learn everything there is to know about page numbers in InDesign.

 Element with dotted border